Referral

 Scope

-All patients must be referred to the Community Continence Advisory Service for a programme of conservative management
+All patients in scope should be referred to the Community Continence Advisory Service for a programme of conservative management

-• Patients will be assessed in a community based clinic (Mount Gould LCC, South Hams Hospital and Tavistock Hospital)
+• Patients will be assessed in a community based clinic.

-• Any adult (over 18) with involuntary urinary or faecal loss
+• Adults over the age of 18 with involuntary urinary or faecal loss.

-• Following initial GP assessment, the majority of patients with incontinence will benefit from an assessment at the community continence clinic
+• Following initial GP assessment, most patients with incontinence will benefit from an assessment at the community continence clinic.

-• Housebound patients are encouraged to attend the clinic if they are able to access through personal or ambulance transport
+• Housebound patients are encouraged to attend the clinic if they are able, accessed through personal or ambulance transport.

 Please Note: Pre-Choice Triage is currently active for this specialty and referrals submitted without this information may be returned.